 Here is what the numbers mean in the Traffic Way Flow section:

-- Two-way Traffic-way (With a Physical Separation).
-This means that there is something more than a lane marker separating the two direction of traffic, but no actual wall or barrier preventing cars from crossing over.
+- Two-way Traffic-way (with a Physical Separation).
+This means that there is something more than a lane marker separating the two directions of traffic, but no actual wall or barrier preventing cars from crossing over.